 Tree of Life: http://tolweb.org/tree?group=Living_Amphibians&contgroup=Terrestrial_vertebrates.
-This site (not associated with the NSF Assembling-the-Tree-of-Life Program) provides a basic source of information regarding the evolutionary history for all major taxa of amphibians optimized on educational outreach.
+This site (not associated with the NSF Assembling-the-Tree-of-Life Program, which marked the rather corrupt end to substantial support of systematics efforts by the U.S. National Science Foundation, which is now funding at something like 4% of received proposals) provides a basic source of information regarding the evolutionary history for all major taxa of amphibians optimized on educational outreach.
 The contents and badly "under construction" and substantially out of date in most amphibian groups.
 A great concept, however.

 VertNet: http://portal.vertnet.org/.
 This site ties together collection data for most of the important online herpetology collections.
-Results, especially the maps, should be carefully interpreted by an expert systematist prior to use for scientific purposes, as collections vary in the nomenclature adopted for purposes of warehouse management.
+Results, especially the maps, should be carefully interpreted by an expert systematist prior to use for scientific purposes, as collections vary in the nomenclature adopted (or the rate of updating) for purposes of warehouse management.

 Wikipedia: http://www.wikipedia.org.
 The English version is largely a source of taxonomic misinformation and/or dysinformation.
 (I have tried to fix some of the egregious propaganda, only to find the dysinformation back again the next day, suggesting the anonymous involvement of deeply unethical people.)
 Caveat emptor!
 Having written that I must comment on the fact that the French and Spanish versions of Wikipedia (http://fr.wikipedia.org/ and http://es.wikipedia.org/, respectively) seem to be doing a much more responsible job towards taxonomy generally and amphibians specifically than does the English language version.

 Wikispecies: http://species.wikimedia.org/wiki/Main_Page.
 A website that intends to have a page for every taxon.
-Unfortunately, like Wikipedia, although it is improving, a significant amount of the content related to amphibian systematics is either poorly researched or is simply misinformation.
+Unfortunately, like Wikipedia, although it is improving, a significant amount of the content related to amphibian systematics is either poorly researched or is simply misinformation by people with big political agendas.
 Caveat emptor!